faker-ruby/faker/README.md

 database with more than a couple of records while you're doing development.

-It comes in very handy for taking screenshots (taking screenshots for a personal project) and it was the original impetus for the creation of this gem).
+It comes in very handy for taking screenshots (taking screenshots for a personal project) and it was the original impetus for the creation of this gem.

 ## Quick links